-The FRU EEPROM should be write protected for production cards.
+The FRU EEPROM shall-should be write protected for production cards-by pulling the EEPROM WP pin high to +3.3V_EDGE.
 The FRU write protection state may optionally be overridden for field updates via the use of a jumper or switch.
-The FRU shall be writable for manufacturing test and during card development.
+The FRU shall be writable for manufacturing test and during card development by pulling the EEPROM WP pin low to ground.